Firefly Aftercare Resource List

 The Internet is full of guided meditations, which can help us surrender into someone else’s guidance for a while.

-• Valarie Kaur, writer, activist and founder of The Revolutionart Love Project has a guided meditation here about accessing deep wisdom.
+Valarie Kaur, writer, activist and founder of The Revolutionary Love Project has a guided meditation about accessing our own wisdom.

-• Dora Kamau, mindfulness and meditation instructor, has several calming meditations here.
+Dora Kamau, mindfulness and meditation instructor, has a collection of calming meditations.

-• Tara Brach, psychologist and Buddhist teacher, has a series of meditations here.
+Tara Brach, psychologist and Buddhist teacher, has a series of guided meditations.

 Therapy